2. Simulating bound states in a quantum dot using the Poisson and Schrödinger solvers

 d.new_ohmic_bnd("ohmic_bnd")

 For example, a Schottky boundary condition is set on the physical surface labelled as top_gate_1.
 To do so, the new_schottky_bnd method is called, which takes as arguments the surface label, the applied voltage (V_top_1), and the Schottky barrier height (barrier) across the semiconductor–gate (GaAs–metal) junction.
 Mathematically, this corresponds to a Dirichlet boundary condition with a boundary value determined by V_top_1 and barrier, but for which the actual potential value also accounts for Schottky physics.
 Note that here, we use the n-type Schottky barrier height for aluminium on GaAs.
 Similarly, an Ohmic boundary condition is set on the whole bottom surface of the device using the new_ohmic_bnd method.
 It also corresponds to a Dirichlet boundary condition; the boundary value is determined by the material composition and doping of the nodes on the boundary.
-See the Boundary conditions theory section for more information about available conditions and their corresponding equations.
+See the Boundary Conditions theory section for more information about available conditions and their corresponding equations.

 2.4.
 Solving the nonlinear Poisson equation in the heterostructure